Ayoubimad/SocialWebSite/README.md

 # SocialWebSite
-Sito sviluppato per l'esame di Tecnologie Web erogato dall'università di Modena e Reggio Emilia, tenuto dalla professoressa Claudia Canali e dal professore Nicola Capodieci.
-Il sito è puramente a scopo didattico per la verifica delle conoscenze acquisite durante il corso sopra citato.
+Website developed for the Web Technologies exam offered by the University of Modena and Reggio Emilia, taught by Professor Claudia Canali and Professor Nicola Capodieci.
+The website is purely for educational purposes to assess the knowledge acquired during the aforementioned course.

-## Descrizione:
+## Description:

-Il tema del Sito Web è un social network con le funzionalità di base.
+The theme of the website is a social network with basic functionalities.

 ### Screenshots:
 #### Home page: